navpil/put-db-under-test/Readme.md

 Removes JDBC boilerplate code and simplifies working with JDBC.
 It also picks up Connection Pools if those are available.
-You don't have to be inside Spring Container to user JdbcTemplate
+You don't have to be inside Spring Container to use JdbcTemplate

     JdbcTemplateDao